• Skip to primary navigation

 • Yellow Onion: the onion also adds to a touch of sweetness to the dish without using too much added sugar.

-• Garlic: garlic is used as an aromatic to the dish.
+• Garlic: the garlic is used as an aromatic to the dish.
 It brings a rich garlic-y flavor that makes it so irresistible.

 • Chicken Bouillon Powder: this is a staple in my kitchen.
 It rounds out the flavors in my savory dishes so well.
 A simple touch of chicken bouillon powder changes the overall flavor profile of the dish.
 You can find chicken bouillon powder online or at your local Asian grocery store.